johans-work/niyanodes/README.md

 ## overview

-Niya nodes is a new tool for abstracting, implementing, and utilizing anything that can be abstracted by the user.
+Niya nodes is a new tool for abstracting, implementing, and utilizing anything that can be abstracted and implemented by the user.
 The app is being built at [nod.ing](http://nod.ing/).

 ## node basics